 If you are still using basic-authentication today, then you have most likely already been hacked.
 Using basic-authentication makes it easier for attackers to capture accounts because they don't have to go through complex authentication.
 Simply explained.

-Basic-Authentication cannot handle new methods like OAuth.
+Basic-Authentication cannot handle new methods such as OAuth.
 OAuth is a way to log in that allows you to use Multi-Factor which cannot be done with Basic-Authentication.
-And I believe that without MFA is definitely not a future because passwords alone are really out of date.
+And I believe without MFA is definitely not a future because passwords alone are really out of date.